coderanant/Xmeme/README.md

    HTTP Method - GET
    Endpoint - /memes
    Error: If there are no memes available, an empty array shall be returned.

+2. Endpoint to specify a particular id (identifying the meme) to fetch a single Meme.
+   HTTP Method - GET
+   Endpoint - /memes/<id>
+   Error: If a meme with that Id doesn’t exist, a 404 HTTP response code should be returned.